This Intimate Photos Offer A Window Into The Experiences Of 8 Trans People This Year

 Violet Jai (she/her)

-Violet’s favorite trans-supporting organizations: The Trevor Project; Los Angeles LGBT Center; The Diversity Center, Santa Cruz.
+Violet’s favourite trans-supporting organizations: The Trevor Project; Los Angeles LGBT Center; The Diversity Center, Santa Cruz.

 How has COVID-19 changed your usual routine?